influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ---
 title: Measurements for monitoring InfluxDB OSS and InfluxDB Enterprise (_internal)
-description: Describes details about InfluxDB measurements and associated field keys that can be used to monitor InfluxDB OSS and InfluxDB  Enterprise servers.
+description: Use and understand the InfluxDB measurements statistics and field keys that can be used to monitor InfluxDB OSS servers and InfluxDB Enterprise clusters.
 menu:
   platform:
     name: Measurements for monitoring